by openwalrus · Codex Skill · ★ 91

 walrus is released under the MIT license, making it free to use and modify according to the license terms.

-The top alternatives to walrus on Agent Skills Hub include commonly, Agent, agent-builder.
+The top alternatives to walrus on Agent Skills Hub include SimpleLLMFunc, agent-builder, agents.
 Each offers a different approach to the same problem space — compare them side-by-side by stars, quality score, and community activity.